 There are many causes of bladder stones, here are some of the common ones:

-Bladder stones commonly occur as the result of chronic urinary retention, which refers to the inability of the bladder to void completely.
+The condition commonly occur as the result of chronic urinary retention, which refers to the inability of the bladder to void completely.
 When urine is retained and concentrated in the bladder routinely, the minerals and protein in it can collect and become bladder stones.

 If you have urinary retention, your doctor may prescribe you intermittent catheters to help void your bladder.
 Intermittent catheters are thin hollow tubes inserted into the bladder several times a day for a short duration to drain urine completely.